-Exhibit No. Description 2(a) Agreement and Plan of Merger, dated as of January 27, 2004, by and between Unizan Financial Corp. and Huntington Bancshares Incorporated (included in Part I as Appendix A to the proxy statement/prospectus included in this Registration Statement) 3(a) Articles of Restatement of Charter, as amended and supplemented, of Registrant, as in effect on the date hereof, incorporated by reference to Exhibit 3(i)(a), (b), and (c) of Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 1993 3(b) Amended and Restated Bylaws of Registrant, as in effect on the date hereof, incorporated by reference to Exhibit 3(ii) to Quarterly Report on Form 10-Q for the quarter ended June 30, 2002 5(a) Opinion of Richard A. Cheap, Esq., General Counsel and Secretary of Huntington Bancshares Incorporated, as to the validity of the shares of Huntington common stock (to be filed by amendment) 23(a) Form of Consent of Sandler O'Neill & Partners, L.P. (filed herewith) 23(b) Consent of Richard A. Cheap, Esq., General Counsel and Secretary of Huntington Bancshares Incorporated (included in Exhibit 5(a) to this Registration Statement) 23(c) Consent of Ernst & Young LLP (filed herewith) 23(d) Consent of Crowe Chizek and Company LLC (filed herewith) 23(e) Consent of PricewaterhouseCoopers (filed herewith) 24(a) Power of Attorney (filed herewith) 99(a) Notice of Special Meeting of Stockholders of Unizan Financial Corp. (included in the accompanying proxy statement/prospectus) 99(b) Form of Proxy for Special Meeting of Stockholders of Unizan Financial Corp. (filed herewith)
+Exhibit No. Description 2(a) Agreement and Plan of Merger, dated as of January 27, 2004, by and between Unizan Financial Corp. and Huntington Bancshares Incorporated (included in Part I as Appendix A to the proxy statement/prospectus included in this Registration Statement) 3(a) 3(a) Articles of Restatement of Charter, as amended and supplemented, of Registrant, as in effect on the date hereof, incorporated by reference Exhibit 3(i)(a), (b), and (c) of Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 1993 3(b) Amended and Restated Bylaws of Registrant, as in effect on the date hereof, incorporated by reference to Exhibit 3(ii) to Quarterly Report of Form 10-Q for the quarter ended June 30, 2002 5(a) Opinion of Wachtell, Lipton, Rosen & Katz as to the validity of the shares of Huntington common stock (filed herewith) 8(a) 8(a) Opinion of Wachtell, Lipton, Rosen & Katz regarding certain tax matters (filed herewith) 23(a) 23(a) Consent of Sandler O'Neill & Partners, L.P. (filed herewith) 23(b) Consent of Wachtell, Lipton, Rosen & Katz (included in Exhibit 5(a) to this Registration Statement) 23(c) 23(c) Consent of Ernst & Young LLP (filed herewith) 23(d) Consent of Crowe Chizek and Company LLC (filed herewith) 23(e) Consent of PricewaterhouseCoopers (filed herewith) 24(a) Power of Attorney (previously filed) 99(a) Notice of Special Meeting of Stockholders of Unizan Financial Corp. (included in the accompanying proxy statement/prospectus) 99(b) Form of Proxy for Special Meeting of Stockholders of Unizan Financial Corp. (filed herewith)